Heroes with Analysis List

 Easy to obtain and easy to use, Azalea can be a very helpful 3★ hero to have around, especially for new Epic Seven players.
 She comes with self-sustain and some valuable status ailments that can be very useful against bosses and even in low-level Arena fights, making her a versatile character.
 She's easy to gear and, as a 3★ hero, even uses Stigma instead of Molagora to enhance her skills, giving her some extra longevity.
 Though outclassed by higher-star options, her unique blend of Provoke and Unhealable can be helpful for quite a long time.Read More

-Hailed as one of the best healers currently in the game, Angelica is an Ice Soul Weaver with excellent healing and defensive support abilities.
-With high multipliers and low cooldowns, she can provide allies with near-continuous healing, in addition to barriers and Immunity buffs.
+Hailed as one of the best healers currently in the game, Angelica is a Water Soul Weaver with excellent healing and defensive support abilities.
+With high multipliers and low cooldowns, she can provide allies with near-continuous healing, in addition to barriers and immunity buffs.
 She is also a strong front-line tank with high survivability, thanks to her high base HP and Defense stats, making her a top-tier hero choice for almost any PvE and PvP content.Read More

 Arowell is a pure support Knight who focuses exclusively on protecting her team from incoming damage.
 She passively grants barriers to her allies every turn, then actively uses her turn to strip enemy buffs or deal highly accurate Stuns to key targets.
 Her offensive presence is negligible, but the amount of damage she mitigates by dispelling Atk buffs or Soulburning her 100% Stun so it ignores Effect Resistance can be substantial.Read More